p4perf4ce/p4perf4ce/README.md

 -->

 Another random research engineer you can find anywhere.
 I'm mostly working on machine learning, deep learning and literally anything that catch my interests.
-There're those random code and whatever you can find here, useful and whatsnot.

 🔭 Currently working on XAI on Biosignals.